 When does IGSS meet?
 Where?
-IGSS currently meets 6th through 9th periods every day on the Winnetka campus.
-Our classrooms (except for our science lab) are on the 4 th floor and the IGSS office is in room 461.
+IGSS currently meets 6th through 8th periods every day on the Winnetka campus.
+Our classrooms are on the 3 rd floor in the new wing of New Trier (rooms W322, W324, and W326).

 Are there New Trier programs or courses in which IGSS students are not able to participate?
 IGSS does not conflict with any after-school activities, or Early Bird or Summer School classes.
 There will be classes, primarily those offered only once a day, in which IGSS students will not be able to enroll.
 All IGSS students are encouraged to enroll or continue enrollment in Spanish or Chinese, which will allow them to continue these language sequences throughout their high school career.
 Students studying other languages can still be a part of IGSS, but may encounter scheduling conflicts with MCL classes only offered during IGSS periods.
 IGSS students may be enrolled in no fewer than four and no more than six majors at a time at New Trier.

 What subjects do students complete within IGSS?
-Juniors receive English, Social Studies and Science credit for their work in IGSS.
-Seniors receive credit for English, Social Studies, and Art.
+Juniors and seniors receive full credit for English, Social Studies, and Art.
 Senior IGSS fulfills the Civics requirement as well.

 What are the experiential activities like?
 Students are encouraged to find authentic experiences that connect with their IGSS coursework.
 These might be internships, site visits, field studies, or service projects.
 The Integrated Global Studies School will include an experiential learning component for all students.